Laws & Policies

 Camping is prohibited.
 The use of motor homes or similar vehicles for the apparent purpose of overnight parking is considered camping.

 Loud playing of radios, tape recorders, musical instruments, CD players or other audio devices is prohibited.
 This also includes loud motor vehicles, motorized toys, generators, and other noise making devices.

 Littering and/or other dumping of refuse is prohibited.
 Use of park dumpsters for discarding household trash is prohibited.

-Pets are allowed in the park, but must be physically restrained at all times.
-Leashes may not exceed six feet in length.
-Pets, except seeing-eye dogs, are prohibited in buildings and may not be tied to objects and left unattended.
+Pets are allowed in the park, but must be physically restrained or on a leash not to exceed six feet in length at all times.
+Pets, with exception of guide dogs accompanying visually impaired persons or hearing ear dogs accompanying hearing-impaired persons, are prohibited in park buildings and may not be tied to objects and left unattended.

 Horses are allowed with certain restrictions.
 Please obtain a copy of the park's "Horse Use Policy" from park headquarters or any Park Ranger.

 Recreational activities are prohibited including, but not limited, to kite-flying, ball-playing, frisbee-throwing, sledding, tobogganing, tubing, etc.